StackVista/stackstate-docs/develop/reference/scripting/async_script_result.md

 ### Handling Exceptions

 It is sometimes necessary to handle exceptions raised during execution of `AsyncScriptResult`.
-This can be achieved using `catchError` function available from version 4.0.
+This can be achieved using `catchError` function.
 For example:

 ```text
 ScriptApi.asyncFn1().catchError { ex ->